Additional

 For sites that require an existing signed-in Chrome profile, use an explicit fallback:

-browser_attachwith a Chrome DevTools URL for an already-running signed-in Chrome session- explicit
+browser_attachwith a DevTools URL for an already-running signed-in Chrome/Edge session- explicit

-profile,browser_channel, ordebugger_urloptions when a task needs the native Playwright/Chrome path
+profile,browser_channel, ordebugger_urloptions when a task needs the Playwright-local or external-CDP path

 Relationship To Web Page Artifacts